 A detailed description of the town and parish as it was in 1791 is given in the extract from the Statistical Account for Beith.
 This transcript was provided by Robert Muir.

 An 1837 description of the parish, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was kindly provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was kindly provided by Keith Muirhead from Queensland.

 Beith parish is a largely rural area in the Garnock Valley in the north-east of the county bordering Renfrewshire.
 It includes the small town of Beith and the villages of Gateside and Barrmill.